Chief Executive Officer

 Mark Fitzpatrick was appointed Chief Financial Officer in April of 2011.
 He brings over 15 years of financial management experience in both public and private companies.
 He was most recently Vice President, Chief Financial Officer and Assistant Secretary at Proteon Therapeutics, Inc. Prior to his role at Proteon, Mr. Fitzpatrick was Vice President and Chief Financial Officer, Treasurer and Assistant Secretary with RenaMed Biologics, Inc. He also held CFO positions with Dynogen Pharmaceuticals, WorldStreet Corporation and Diacrin.
 He previously was a senior auditor with Arthur Andersen & Co.
 Mr. Fitzpatrick earned a Certified Public Accountant certificate in the Commonwealth of Massachusetts in 1987, and holds a B.S. in Accounting from Boston College.

-President, U.S. Commercial & Global Manufacturing and Supply Chain
+President, U.S. and International and Global Supply

 Craig Fraser was appointed President, U.S. Commercial and Global Manufacturing and Supply Chain in September 2012.
 Prior to that appointment, Craig was President, U.S. at Aegerion.
 Before joining Aegerion, Mr. Fraser was Vice President, Global Disease Areas at Pfizer Inc. responsible for the commercial development and global marketing for the Specialty Cardiovascular, Anti-Bacterial, Anti-Fungal, Gastrointestinal and Anti-Viral disease areas, where he managed a portfolio of six products totaling over three billion dollars in revenue and multiple new products in development.
 He was charged with establishing the company's future specialty cardiovascular business including commercial inputs for the rare disease lipid market.
 Prior to Pfizer, Mr. Fraser was Vice President and Global Business Manager at Wyeth, where he led the institutional/infectious disease business.
 Before that, Mr. Fraser held several commercial positions at Johnson & Johnson, most recently as Vice President, Commercial Operations and Oncology Sales and Marketing.
 Previously, he was Gastroenterology Franchise lead as well as National Sales Director of the Immunology and Cardiovascular business units at Centocor, a start-up biotech and diagnostic company focused on monoclonal antibody-based technology.